-It is also a stereotype – a very broad generalization that people have come to make about opera singers, especially female one.
-In reality, there is no rule that opera singers necessarily need to be plump.
+It is also a stereotype – a vast generalization that people have made about opera singers, especially female opera singers.
+In reality, there is no rule that opera singers necessarily have to be chubby.

 There’s also a very popular expression, “It’s not over until the fat lady sings”.
 This is probably influenced by a particularly long opera called Götterdammerung by Richard Wagner.

-Opera singers may have big chests
+Opera singers may have a big chest.

 “Singing from the diaphragm”

 If you are a singer, you’ve most likely had many “experts” telling you to “sing from the diaphragm”, “be grounded, (sort of) literally”, “have low-breath” and so on.

-Opera is tough!
+Opera is hard!